Table of Contents

 - Track changes in all drafts at once

-Our team has been adamant to make this even better.
+Our team has been adamant about making this even better.
 The efforts at Multicollab came to fruition when real-time editing in Multicollab was added as a capability to the Multicollab plugin.
 As of today, it is still in the early beta stage.

 So, for now, you can only test it on our server.
 But not to worry, we will notify you when it’s ready to test and use on your WordPress website.